Women’s March On Washington And The “Pussyhat” Movement

 Steinem also noted that the Women’s March required a thousand more buses than the presidential inauguration, and caustically closed with the statement “Twitter finger must not become a trigger finger,” referring to Donald Trump’s predilection for social media.

-Ashley Judd took the stage at the Women’s March and spoke poetically to the seas of “Pussyhats”, saying that she is “not as nasty as a swastika on a rainbow flag”, referring to Donald Trump calling Hillary Clinton a “nasty woman” during a presidential debate several months ago.
+Ashley Judd took the stage at the Women’s March and spoke poetically to the seas of “Pussyhats,” saying that she is “not as nasty as a swastika on a rainbow flag,” referring to Donald Trump calling Hillary Clinton a “nasty woman” during a presidential debate several months ago.

 “I feel Hitler in these streets.
 A mustache traded for a toupee, Nazis renamed, the cabinet electro-conversion therapy the new gas chambers, turning rainbows in suicide notes, I am not as nasty as racism, white supremacy, misogyny, ignorance.”

 Actress Scarlett Johanssen declared to the crowd of cheering “Pussyhats” that they should “let this weight not drag you down, but help to get your heels stuck in,” to continue fighting for women’s and other human rights for the next four year’s of Trump’s presidency.
-Even Hillary Clinton joined in support of the Women’s March, tweeting, “I believe we are always Stronger Together”.
+Even Hillary Clinton joined in support of the Women’s March, tweeting, “I believe we are always Stronger Together.”

 Thanks for standing, speaking & marching for our values @womensmarch.
 Important as ever.
 I truly believe we're always Stronger Together.